Steven Zeisel: Career

-He has served on the Annual Review of Nutrition’s editorial committee and continues to serve on the FASEB Journal editorial board.
-Zeisel is a member of the World Cancer Research Fund’s Expert Panel on “Food, Nutrition and the Prevention of Cancer: a global perspective.”
+He has served on the Annual Review of Nutrition's editorial committee and continues to serve on the FASEB Journal editorial board.
+Zeisel is a member of the World Cancer Research Fund's Expert Panel on “Food, Nutrition and the Prevention of Cancer: A Global Perspective.”
 He serves as the principal investigator on multiple federally funded research projects that focus on human requirements for choline and the effects of this nutrient on brain development.
 He has authored more than 280 scientific publications.
-Zeisel earned his M.D. from Harvard Medical School in 1975, was a resident in pediatrics at Yale University from 1975–1977, and earned his Ph.D. in nutrition at the Massachusetts Institute of Technology in 1980.